Joseph-Keating/Getting-and-Cleaning-Data-Project/README.md

 ### Introduction

-This repo tidies and summarizes the data taken from the accelerometers from the Samsung Galaxy S smartphone.
+This repo tidies and summarizes the data taken from measurements made on 30 volunteers wearing the Samsung Galaxy S smartphone.
+The background to the data is given at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The script run_analysis.R;